 The use and mistreatment of animals in research became so prevalent that laws, such as the Lab Animal Welfare Act, had to be put into place to prevent animals from being kept in cruel conditions, used in inhumane studies, and protect pets from being stolen and sold to medical researchers.
-An unmber of charitable and professional organizations have worked to reduce the number of animals used in medical research, but a large number of animals are still used for a variety of experiments.
-Under current ethical guidelines, research involving animals is to be conducted in a way that allows animals to behave as the normally would and be free of emotional and physical distress as determined by a species by species examination of the techniques used.
+A number of charitable and professional organizations have worked to reduce the number of animals used in medical research, but a large number of animals are still used for a variety of experiments.
+Under current ethical guidelines, research involving animals is to be conducted in a way that allows animals to behave as they normally would and be free of emotional and physical distress as determined by a species-specific examination of the techniques used.
 Harm-benefit analyses have been put into place to ensure that animals do not suffer needlessly and to curb experiments that do not offer compelling reasons to use animals.
-Masterson and Renberg have found that those involved in medical research are prone to support animal use in research more than the patients who might benefit from the findings of the research.
-The degree of support for the use animals in research varies depending on location and the species involved.
-Surveys have found that dogs and primates draw the most negative reactions to their use due to dogs being seen as pets and primates as having humanlike qualities, while mice and rats get more positive reactions due to their traditional roles as test animals.
+Scholars Masterson and Renberg have found that those involved in medical research are prone to support animal use in research more than the patients who might benefit from the findings of the research.

+Under the Animal Welfare Act, special exclusions for birds, mice, rats bred for laboratory research, and a variety of farm animals allow them to be used in experiments that would be held to be cruel to other animals.
+51 The degree of support for the use animals in research varies depending on location and the species involved.
+52 Surveys have found that dogs and primates draw the most negative reactions to their use due to dogs being seen as pets and primates as having human-like qualities, while mice and rats get more positive reactions due to their traditional